fcarrus/IDM-Upgrading-Guide/README.md

 # ipa config-show | grep -i renewal
 ```

 Login to the server and run tmux.
-Have one tmux-window (I prefer to use split-panes) for each of these:
+Open 4 tmux-windows (I prefer to use split-panes) for each of these.

 * tail -f /var/log/dirsrv/*/errors
 * top -d1
 * tail -f /var/log/ipaupgrade.log
 * a free shell where you can run commands

+**If you don't want to use tmux and its windows, at least use it on the shell you're using for the update commands, and use other ssh logins for the other commands.**

+### Briefely on tmux

+* To create a new tmux session, just run `tmux`.
+You'll see a green bar at the bottom.
+* To see if there are tmux sessions already open, run `tmux ls`.
+* To get into a previous session, run `tmux a` (attach).
+* To see if you are in a tmux session, `echo $TMUX`.
+If something is printed, you are in.
+Also, the green bar at the bottom is an hint.
+* While you are in a tmux session, use `Ctrl+b` and then press `c` to create a new tmux-window.
+* While you are in a tmux session, use `Ctrl+b` and then press `n` to cycle to the next window.
+Use `p` instead to go cycle backwards.
+* To exit a tmux session leaving the session open, `Ctrl+b` and then `d` (detach).
+* To close a tmux session, type `exit` on each one of the tmux windows.

-**Note**: Don't avoid using tmux.
+**Note**: **Don't avoid using tmux**.
 It can really save your work if you get disconnected for any reason.

 ### Let's go

-After stop all IDM services, other replicas should take care of the ipa-clients.
-The SRV records in the *_ldap._tcp.example.com* domain are there for this reason.
-To check them:
+First, retrieve all the servers in the IDM cluster.
+They should be defined in a DNS entry as SRV records.
+To see all the replicas available:

 ```
 # host -t SRV _ldap._tcp.example.com
 ```

+(_Replace example.com with your domain_)

+If you stop all IDM services on a server, the other replicas should take care of the ipa-clients.
+The SRV records in the *_ldap._tcp.example.com* domain are there for this reason.

-For each of the listed servers, login as root and take note of how many ldap connections are being served:
+Starting with the CA-Renewal Master Server (see above), for each of the listed servers, login as root and open the tmux windows (see above), and run this command to see how many ldap connections are being served:

 ```
 # ss -ntp | grep -e :389 -e :636 -c
 ```

-It might be useful later when considering tuning.
+Take note of the number, it might be useful later if you are considering tuning.

-Shutting down services is going to disrupt some system's login.
-It always happens, especially if the firewall has the nasty habit of *forgetting* the idle connections without informing the peers (i.e. no *TCP Reset*).
-This can result in the ipa-client losing time trying to use a non-existent connection and timing out.

-Stop the IDM Services:
+Stop the IDM Services on the current server:

 ```
 # ipactl stop